m322/m322.github.io/_posts/2025-01-21-bon-jailbreaking-smaller-models.md

 The full list of prompts and results is [here]({% post_url 2025-01-20-results-bon-10k %}).

 ## Discussion

+The scores shown in the results section represent *Attack* Success Rates.
+Since these measure successful attacks, lower scores are better, with 0% being the ideal outcome.

 The results indicate that smaller models tend to perform at the same level of frontier models for short attacks (up to 100 attempts).